Categories

 “I think the benefit is… I’m not going to make the same mistakes.
 I’m going to make different ones!”

-Lesson 7: Stay positive
+Lesson 7: Stay positive.

 In this article, we’ve talked a lot about the difficulties of self-publishing.
 First novels don’t typically see massive sales, advertising takes a ton of personal effort, most paid advertising doesn’t produce results, brutally honest feedback is the only way to get your book up to snuff… it’s a lot.
 Especially if you’ve waltzed into this expecting an easier ride than traditional publishing.